CBrown27/Orwell-Bridge-checker/README.md

 HOW TO USE
 -----------

 This is very simple to use, simply press the run button to return the results for the Orwell Bridge.
-If you wish to change the search critera for a differnt location, change the search_params for the TwitterAPI, and change the lat and long values in the OpenWeatherMap url.
+If you wish to change the search critera for a different location, change the search_params for the TwitterAPI, and change the lat and long values in the OpenWeatherMap url.

 FURTHER IMPROVEMENTS
 -----------